vikrant-27/Nodejs-mongoDBproj--loginForm-/README.md

 make sure to keep your file structure as followed -

-project-folder // put all the files inside your project folder
+first create a project folder and then paste the above files as given below :

+project-folder
 |-- server.js
 |-- views
 |   |-- index.html